laanp/Icarus_Mods_Separated/laanp-PetesNuclearExtractor_Readme.md

 Compatible with Icarus Version: Rev. 2.1.14.118795 (Week: 111)

 ## Description:
-Creates a purchasable kit containing 3 x "Pete's Nuclear Extractor".
+Creates a purchasable kit containing 3 x "Pete's Nuclear Extractor" for quickly & conveniently extracting exotics on your prospects.

 ## Mod Details:
 - Purchase at the Workshop under new menu group "Pete's Kits".